Thinking about visiting Mount Takao as a day trip from Tokyo’s city center? You’re at the right place!

 Prepare for Weather On the Mountain

 Don’t forget to bring extra layers of clothes as it does get cold up on the mountain!
 If you’re planning to hike, wear proper clothing and bring hydration.
-You also want to bring a headlamp if you’re planning on summiting or decending the mountain in the dark.
+You also want to bring a headlamp if you’re planning on summiting or descending the mountain in the dark.

 Recommended Things To Do On Your Mount Takao Day Trip